ibm-cloud-docs/vpc/vpe-cross-account.md

       The review might be automated based on the provider's chosen account policy, or it could take days if the provider has chosen to manually review their requests.
 If your request is permitted, you will receive notification and can then access the service.
 If your request is denied, contact the service provider.
       {: note}

-1. [Select availability]{: tag-green} In the Share DNS section, select one of the following DNS resolution binding modes:
+1. In the Share DNS section, select one of the following DNS resolution binding modes:

    * **Primary** allows the VPE gateway's service endpoints in the DNS-shared VPC to be shared with the DNS hub VPC for name resolution.
    * **Disabled** does not allow the VPE gateway's service endpoints to be shared for name resolution.